Dimoks/mangetsu/README.md

 - `mzp_compress`: Combine multiple files into an mzp archive
 - `mzp_extract`: Extract all sections from an mzp archive

+- `mzp_localize`: Creates an MZP localization archive (script_text.mrg) from text files containing localization strings.
+The line endings in these text files must be in Windows format (CRLF).

 ### MZX

 MZX is a basic LZ-adjacent compression format.
 It is purely a compression